Library

 The Library, located on the fourth floor of the Museum and available for reference by request, contains more than 3000 precious and specialized books about Rome, and a section dedicated especially just to the catalogues for the Palazzo Braschi exhibitions.

-The room of the Document Centre and Library, in the entrance hall of Palazzo Braschi, contains another 3,000 titles of the library's heritage, organised in open sections and divided into Rome, Directory, Art and Artists.
+The study room, in the entrance hall of Palazzo Braschi, contains another 3,000 titles of the library's heritage, divided into Rome, Repertories, Art and Artists sections.

-Bibliographic and catalogue studies are supported by the presence of computer terminals reserved for the OPAC catalogue of the Roman and national SBN, and for the SIMART database of the Sovrintendenza Capitolina ai Beni Culturali.
+Bibliographic and catalogue studies are supported by the presence of computer terminals reserved for the OPAC catalogue of the Roman and national SBN.

 The Library of the Museum of Rome offers services for a specific group of readers, services of orientation, reference, deposit, internal loans to the Department, the Document Management, gifts and exchanges, free of charge.